mostafa-tamer/ChatWithMe-Android/README.md

-# ChatWithMe Android-Spring Boot Chat Application
+# Chat With Me Android-Spring Boot Chat Application

 This project is an Android-Spring Boot chat application that provides authentication, user management, friendship, chats, and group functionalities.
 It integrates REST API and Web Sockets for real-time interactions and utilizes FCM for background push notifications.